aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 ## Adapting or contributing

-Use these scripts as templates.
-If you contribute a new community script to the `pcs-scripts` namespace, follow the quality checklist in the [namespace README](../README.md): idempotent and portable, named-flag arguments, clean stdout/stderr logging, no package installation, documented least-privilege IAM, and a companion `.sha256`.
+Use these scripts as templates for your own.
+And if you go on to contribute a new community script to the `pcs-scripts` namespace, work through the quality checklist in the [namespace README](../README.md): idempotent and portable, named-flag arguments, clean stdout/stderr logging, no package installation, documented least-privilege IAM, and a companion `.sha256`.